 Fall Northampton • Directors’ Picks

-The 250 artists who are accepted to participate in the Paradise City Arts Festival in Northampton for its flagship fall show are the “best-of-the-best” of America’s independent painters, sculptors and craft makers from every corner of America.
-Each one has a story to tell, a skill to share and a passion for their work that is inspiring and infectious.
-Every season Paradise City introduces many exciting new artists who will exhibit their work in the Northampton show for the first time.
+The 220 artists who are accepted to participate in the Paradise City Arts Festival in Northampton on October 9, 10 & 11 are the “best-of-the-best” of America’s independent painters, sculptors, and craft makers from every corner of America.
+Each season, Paradise City introduces dozens of exciting new artists who will exhibit their work in the Northampton show for the first time.

 As Paradise City returns to holding live events, we are pleased to welcome a new crop of brand-new exhibitors to the show.
 From those artists making their Paradise City Northampton debuts, we have selected three as our Directors’ Picks.
 They include a New Jersey couple who collaborate on surreal, dreamlike paintings, a Philadelphia artist whose passion for knitting led to a totally new and unorthodox approach to jewelry-making, and a western Massachusetts woodworker whose skills in restoration and preservation have been a resource in her finely crafted furniture designs.
 Please welcome these three and four dozen more new artists to Paradise City Northampton this fall!

 We often see collaboration between craft designers, but rarely between fine artists.
 JAMES AND LYNN LEMYRE of Mount Holly, NJ are two of that rare breed.
 Their collaboration started with long talks about art, philosophy and concepts for paintings.
 They explain, “It is art as dialogue rather than monologue.
 Sometimes the painting is passed back and forth between us, and we paint in reaction to what the other has painted.
 We also work through sketches with this process, planning ahead what will go on the canvas and then creating the painting.”